 The insurance company ask for a yearly report from my consultant and I am waiting now to see if they will renew the benefit again.
 My consultant has stated that she does not think I will be ready to return to work for 2 years and that I might never be able to return to that particular role.
 The company have already stated that there is no alternative role available.

-Is it worth asking for a compromise agreement?
+Is it worth asking for a settlement agreement?

-Its worth asking for a compromise agreement, if only just to tie up loose ends.
+It’s worth asking for a settlement agreement, if only just to tie up loose ends.
 But the value could be quite low here due to the amount of time which has passed.
 How about just asking them to pay an amount equivalent to your notice pay as a tax free lump sum?
 Double check your insurance policy to see if leaving would affect your payments.

-I have been with the company for four years and my boss is offering a settlement agreement as an option at the end of a PIP process.
-What am I entitled to as a minimum and what would be considered fair to ask for.
+I have been with my company for four years and my boss is offering a settlement agreement as an option at the end of a PIP process.
+What am I entitled to as a minimum and what would be considered fair to ask for?
 I am on 6 months notice.

-Dismissed from 11 years employment in Oct 2011, employer provide GMC with falsified information with no supporting evidence,just found out strike off GMC register more than three months ago.
-Do I still have time to claim “detriment caused by employment under race discrimination in the Employment Tribunal as it is over 3 months?
+I was dismissed from 11 years employment in October last year, with my employer providing the General Medical Council with falsified information with no supporting evidence.
+I have just found out that I was struck off the GMC register more than three months ago.
+Do I still have time to claim “detriment caused by employment under race discrimination’ in the Employment Tribunal as it is over 3 months?

-I am going through a consultation process with my employer, in have been there 11 years and they need to make 10% of the workforce redundant, they tell me they’re making my position redundant and that its nothing personal they tell me I,m a good employee with proven track record and good achievments and results.
+I am going through a consultation process with my employer.
+I’ve been there 11 years and they need to make 10% of the workforce redundant.
+They tell me they’re making my position redundant and that it’s nothing personal.
+They tell me I’m a good employee with proven track record, good achievements and results.